Psalm 143 – Hope for the Persecuted Soul

 ii.
 Spurgeon also described how the believer should do the will of God: thoughtfully, immediately, cheerfully, constantly, universally, spiritually, and intensely.

 iii.
-The next lines connect this teaching work of God with the presence of His Spirit.
+The next line, Your Spirit is good, connects this teaching work of God with the presence of His Spirit.
 “Moreover the Lord has a way of teaching us by his own Spirit.
 The Holy Spirit speaks in secret whispers to those who are able to hear him.
 It is not every professing Christian that has the visitations of the Spirit of God in personal monitions, but there are saints who hear a voice behind them saying, ‘This is the way, walk ye in it.’
 God guides us with his eye as well as by his word.”
 (Spurgeon)

 b.
-For You are my God: It was appropriate for David to expect this of his God.
-The God of Abraham, Isaac, and Jacob will teach the willing servant obedience.
-This was a demonstration of the goodness of God’s Spirit.
+For You are my God: It was appropriate for David to expect God to teach him.
+The God of Abraham, Isaac, and Jacob will teach the willing servant to do His will, a demonstration of the goodness of God’s Spirit.

 i.
-We should know what David knew – that, Your Spirit is good.
-We should know it even more in light of the outpouring the Holy Spirit that is part of the New Covenant.
-This gives no reason for a believer to fail to yield to the presence and the power of the Holy Spirit, because: Your Spirit is good.
+We should know what David knew – that Your Spirit is good.
+We should know it even more than David did, in light of the outpouring of the Holy Spirit that is part of the New Covenant.
+A believer has no reason to fail to yield to the presence and the power of the Holy Spirit.

 ii.
-“Cyril gathereth from this text, that the good Spirit is God, because none is good but God.”
-(Trapp)
+John Trapp noted this from Cyril of Alexandria (A.D.
+378-444): “Cyril gathereth from this text, that the good Spirit is God, because none is good but God.”

 5. (11-12) The need for revival and rescue.